FREQUENTLY ASKED QUESTIONS

 It is important to realise that each one of us holds in them a small part of a common project and like in ancient times, alone we cannot do anything.
 Every person who works in the foundation is key.
 There is no hierarchy here.
 We work together for the good of one thing- the success of one joint mission that spreads out across numerous projects, over many years.

 Of course, biographical information can be provided but the important thing is not what each one has already done but what each one can provide.
 Working with a group synergy based on kindness each one can quickly develop their potential and discover for themselves unsuspected capacities.
 From union and unity, evolution and the opening of possibilities is brought to life.

 Q8: What key skills and experience are possessed by Le Ciel’s team?

-Le Ciel’s team have direct experience in event organizing, fundraising, film making, spiritual and life coaching, marketing, advertising, PR, permaculture, management, health and healing.
-The skills that are lacking in the founders are provided by key people in the foundation’s ecosystem who all have years of experience and are highly respected in different industries and departments.
+Le Ciel’s team have direct experience in event organizing, fundraising, film making, spiritual and life coaching, marketing, advertising, PR, permaculture, management, consultancy, ecology, health and healing.
+The skills missing among the founders are provided by key people in the foundation’s ecosystem who have years of experience and are highly respected in different industries.

 Q9: What, if any partnerships is Le Ciel forming with other groups working to communicate the power of indigenous wisdom?

 For the moment, Le Ciel is in contact with many creators and entrepreneurs who share the same values.

 We have not yet formalised partnerships with other groups as the main focus now is to carry out our first missions for November 2017.
 Le Ciel will focus on communicating with other groups after the council.